chukssomzzy/airbnb-clone-project/README.md

 7. Database Optimizations
     - Indexing: Implement indexes for fast retrieval of frequently accessed data.
     - Caching: Use caching strategies to reduce database load and improve performance.

+### API Security
+- Authentication:
+    This verifies the identity of users basically answering the question "who are you?" is done either with JWT or by providing a username and password, JWT token, API keys, tokens which is used to validate there identity against a trusted source databases.
+- Authorization:
+    This verifies what the user can do in application after authentication.
+After the user login the application it answer the question "what can the authenticated user do?".
+This can be implemnented with RBAC (Role Based Access Control), ABAC (Attribute Based Access Control). guest can view listinig and book stays.
+Hosts can manage there listing and book stay.
+Attribute based access control depends on attribute like location, booking status, listing ownership to control access to this resource. so maybe  only people in a particular location can review  a property, only host can update listing etc.
+- Rate Limiting:
+    This limit the number of API request or requests a client can make to a given resource to prevent abuse, ensure fair usage and protect server resources.